Get started

 • Data API — buy mobile data on MTN, Glo, Airtel, and 9mobile.
 Per-plan pricing, idempotent retries, real-time efficiency scores.

 Base URL: https://amigo.ng/api.
 All responses are JSON.
-Money is integer Naira (no decimals) and most responses also include a pre-formatted display string like "₦4,000".
+Money is Naira (the wallet endpoint returns up to 2 decimals; the data endpoints use whole-naira amounts) and most responses include a pre-formatted display string like "₦4,000".

 Authentication